S57P9 – Lessons from captivity: when God leads us from temptation

 So it happened, when Pharaoh let the people go, God did not lead them by way of the land of the Philistines, even though it was nearer; for God said, “The people might change their minds when they see war, and return to Egypt.”
 But God led the people around by the way of the wilderness toward the Red Sea; the sons of Israel went up in battle array out of the land of Egypt.

-Some of us lead what we can call a “round about” kind of life.
-We get from point A to point B, and God is totally faithful to complete that journey for us.
-It is not an issue of whether we eventually arrive.
+Some of us lead what we can call a meandering kind of life.
+We get from point A to point B, and God is totally faithful to complete that journey for us; it is not an issue of whether we eventually arrive.
 The issue we experience is how we go about getting there.
-After reaching the goal, we may turn back and see that the path there was a winding, twisting mess.
-We might survey this journey and wonder why that line does not look straighter.
-This may especially be the case when the road is paved with struggles and heartache.
-It can be too easy for us to say how we might have mapped that way better.
+After reaching the goal, we might turn back and see that the path there was a winding, twisting mess.
+We could survey this journey and wonder why that line does not look straighter.
+This might especially be the case when the road is paved with struggles and heartache.
+It can be too easy for us to say how we might have mapped that path better.
 The problem is that we simply do not know enough to conclude that any other way would have been more appropriate.